0xrawsec/gene/README.md

 ```
 gene: gene -r RULES [OPTIONS] FILES...
   -all
     	Print all events (even the one not matching rules)
   -d	Enable debug mode
   -e value
     	Rule file extensions to load (default [.gen .gene])
+  -j	Input is in JSON format
+  -n value
+    	Rule names to match against (comma separated)
+  -progress
+    	Show progress
   -r string
     	Rule file or directory
+  -t value
+    	Tags to search for (comma separated)
+  -ts
--t	Show the timestamp of the event when printing
+    	Show the timestamp of the event when printing
 ```

 # Rule Example